erez-strauss/lockfree_mpmc_queue/README.md

 ## Design:

 * fixed size array of entries, array size must be power of 2
+* the _array entry content is accessed and updated using atomic operation
+* maximum size of entry is 16 bytes, in order to guarantee atomic compare and exchange
 * each entry is in a separate cacheline - prevents producers and consumers contention.
 * _array entries contain sequence number and the user data
 * all change operations are done using compare_exchange, both for entries and indexes